-Hello everyone.
-Sophie here with this month’s scaley neighbor, the red rat snake.
+Hello everybody, Sophie here with this month's cold-blooded creature, the tropical house gecko.

 Sophie Mckee